 No, I am not daft and I did not make this up.
 Gaylord has two outfitters in the area that will take you and up to 5 of your friends or family members winter rafting down the Sturgeon River!
 The Sturgeon is the fastest river in the Lower Peninsula and does not usually freeze over.
 This is not tubing or kayaking and you get into a raft big enough not to tip.
 You actually sit on the sides and everyone helps paddle.
 Winter rafting comes with an experienced guide who makes sure you have an outstanding experience.
 Excursions last an hour or two and you dress like you would for any outdoor winter activity.
 You will see parts of Northern Michigan not seen in summer, as there are no leaves on the trees.
 There are numerous wildlife viewings as they come to the river for water (other lakes are frozen over, so this is where they go!).
 Winter rafting is great for a group of friends or families.
 It is something memorable you can all experience together.

 There is nothing like taking frequent breaks while you are out enjoying winter, right?
 I can’t think of a more perfect stop than gourmet food and beverage stations along the way.
-A few years ago, Treetops Resort started regular events called Skiable Feast.
-It is a point-to-point relaxing cross-country or snowshoe course, complete with 5 gourmet food stations.
-The Spudtacular Snowshoe event is a similar format but runs along the old potato railroad and is exceptionally fun for children!
 With exceptional scenery and a flair for food, the Otsego Resort has added a Winter Wine Walk to their schedule throughout the winter, allowing guests to explore their lovely property while indulging their taste buds.
-Food stations allow you to take a break and enjoy delectable foods from the culinary teams at Treetops and the Otsego Resort.
-You can warm up with a blazing fire and visit with new friends.
+Both Treetops and Otsego Resort are also known for magical moonlit tours after the sun goes down.
 If you don’t have gear, both resorts have rental equipment for cross-country skiing and snowshoeing.
-Well experienced guides ensure you don’t get lost and make it to each food station.
+Well experienced guides ensure you don’t get lost while exploring these sprawling resorts.

 This is nothing like the days of sledding down the local hill when you were a kid.
 Going “down the hill” has taken on a whole new meaning!
 The tubes are provided, the course is smooth and a lift attachment pulls you and the tube back up the hill!
 Pretty great, huh?
 Both Treetops Resort and Otsego Resort offer downhill tubing.
 The only thing you need to do for this activity is dress warm and figure out how to get the grin off your face when you are done.
 This is a great activity for anyone in the family, including the whole family.
 It is also a blast with friends.
 Most tubing is done in hour-long sessions, so you will need to sign up in advance.